-The New York Transit Museum's galleries feature popular exhibits such as Steel, Stone, and Backbone, which recounts the tale of building New York City's 100 year-old subway system, and many highly interactive exhibitions such as On The Streets, an in-depth look at New York City's trolleys and buses.
-Also of interest are the museum's age-appropriate education workshops and computer resource center.
+The galleries feature a number of popular exhibits such as Steel, Stone, and Backbone, which recounts the tale of building New York City's 100 year-old subway system.
+Some of the are also highly interactive, such as On The Streets, an in-depth look at New York City's trolleys and buses.